 Dr. Craig Santos Perez is a native Chamoru (Chamorro) from the Pacific Island of Guåhan (Guam).
-He is a poet, scholar, editor, activist, essayist, critic, and book reviewer.
+He is a poet, scholar, editor, publisher, essayist, critic, book reviewer, artist, environmentalist, and activist.

 Craig is the co-founder of Ala Press (the only publisher in the US dedicated to Pacific literature), editor of three anthologies of Pacific literature, and author of two spoken word poetry albums (Undercurrent, 2011, and Crosscurrent 2017), and four books of poetry: from unincorporated territory [hacha] (2008), from unincorporated territory [saina] (2010), from unincorporated territory [guma’] (2014), and from unincorporated territory [lukao] (2017).

 He serves on the editorial boards of Sun Tracks, an indigenous literature series with the University of Arizona Press, and The Contemporary Pacific, an academic journal of Pacific Islands Studies published by the University of Hawaiʻi Press.
 In 2018, Craig became the series editor for the New Oceania Literary Series with the University of Hawaiʻi Press.
 He also served on the Editorial Board of Pacific Writers Connection, a Hawaiʻi-based literary arts non-profit.
 At the University of Hawaiʻi, he co-curates the Native Voices Reading and Lecture Series, the Chamorro Studies Speaker Series, and the New Oceania Literary Series.
 He is a participating scholar for the Humanities for the Environment Asia-Pacific Observatory.

 Craig works as an Associate Professor in the English Department at the University of Hawaiʻi, Mānoa, where he teaches creative writing, eco-poetry, and Pacific literature.
 He is affiliate faculty with the Center of Pacific Islands Studies and the Indigenous Politics Program.
 He earned a B.A. from the University of Redlands (2002), an MFA in Creative Writing from the University of San Francisco (2006), and an MA (2009) and Ph.D.
 (2015) in Ethnic Studies from the University of California, Berkeley.